Music Info Collections Misc

-Beastiemania.com asked Kate Schellebach (in 2006) what she recalled about her days playing drums in the Young and the Useless (II) and she said "we did record at the studio Yauch was working at: Arthur Baker's Shakedown Sound Studios.
-Don't know if there was a plan for the recordings, per se."
+In a 2006 interview with Beastiemania.com, Kate Schellebach recalled her days playing drums in the Young and the Useless (2).
+"We did record at the studio Yauch was working at--Arthur Baker's Shakedown Sound Studios.
+I don't know if there was a plan for the recordings per se," said Schellenbach.

-The second song “Reuben is Groovin’” makes reference to former Beastie Boys and The Young and the Useless manager Nick Cooper and his father Neil Cooper (then owner of ROIR Records).
-The lyrics for that song:
+The second song "Reuben Is Groovin'" makes reference to former Beastie Boys and the Young and the Useless manager Nick Cooper and his father Neil Cooper (then owner of ROIR Records).
+The lyrics for that song were as follows:

 Nick got busted, he must’ve been framed.